 Credit risk is the risk of financial loss to the Company if the counterparty fails to meet its contractual obligations.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables).
-However, the credit risk on account of financing activities, i.e., balances with banks is very low, since the Company holds all the balances with approved bankers only.
+The Company is exposed to credit risk from its operating activities primarily from companies receivables from customers, loan and investments.